emscripten-core/emscripten/site/source/docs/introducing_emscripten/about_emscripten.rst

 For more demos, see the `list on the wiki <https://github.com/emscripten-core/emscripten/wiki/Porting-Examples-and-Demos>`_.

 Emscripten generates fast code!
-Its default output format is `asm.js <http://asmjs.org>`_ , a highly optimizable subset of JavaScript that can execute at close to native speed in many cases (check out the `current benchmark results <http://arewefastyet.com/#machine=11&view=breakdown&suite=asmjs-ubench>`_ or run the :ref:`benchmark tests <benchmarking>` yourself).
-Optimized Emscripten code has also been `shown to have <http://mozakai.blogspot.com/2011/11/code-size-when-compiling-to-javascript.html>`_ a similar *effective size* to native code, when both are gzipped.

-For a better understanding of just how fast and fluid Emscripten-ported code can be, check out the `Dead Trigger 2 <http://beta.unity3d.com/jonas/DT2/>`_ and `Angrybots <http://beta.unity3d.com/jonas/AngryBots/>`_ demos above.
+Its default output format is `WebAssembly <http://webassembly.org/>`_ , a highly optimizable executable format, that runs almost as fast as native code, while being portable and safe.

 .. _about-emscripten-toolchain:

 Emscripten Toolchain
 ====================

 A high level view of the Emscripten toolchain is given below.
 The main tool is the :ref:`emccdoc`.
-This is a drop-in replacement for a standard compiler like *gcc*.
+This is a drop-in replacement for a standard compiler like *gcc* or *clang*.

 .. image:: EmscriptenToolchain.png